 The Creamiest Vegan Fettuccine Alfredo

 There is still a lot for me to try but I can already tell you that Sam’s Vegan Fettuccine Alfredo is to die for!
 You would never guess that it’s vegan!

 Absolutely creamy, cheesy, rich and velvety crowd-pleasing pasta dish packed with veggie goodness has no chance but to become your go-to comforting pasta dinner!
-It has just the right amount of umami flavor while being vegan, nutrient-dense and 100% guilt-free!
+This vegan Alfredo has just the right amount of umami flavor while being nutrient-dense and 100% guilt-free!

 The secret ingredient here?
 I would say, cauliflower for the silkiness (if you tried my silky vegan cauliflower soup, you know what I mean), miso paste and nutritional yeast for the umami flavor and cashew creme for the rich dairy flavor.

-I made this awesome fettuccine Alfredo to post on my blog, which usually requires a bigger batch.
+I made this awesome vegan fettuccine Alfredo to post on my blog, which usually requires a bigger batch.
 I had no regrets I doubled the amounts!
 My husband was asking for more after two helpings and wanted to have it for lunch on the next day.
 Besides, we used the rest of the sauce as a dip for raw veggies.
-The sauce is incredibly delicious and versatile too.
+This vegan Alfredo sauce is incredibly delicious and versatile too.